Stack updates¶

 If the origin changes an existing value under the same name, sync keeps your local value.
 Review and update those values manually when you want to adopt the changed origin default.

-The sync form also has advanced deletion options for cases where you want the local stack to become closer to the origin:
+The sync form also has options for cases where you want the local stack to become closer to the origin:

 | Dashboard option | Effect |